 As you know by now, cream cheese (and all cheeses) are acidifying foods.
-If you’re following the Save Our Bones Program, you know that you could still eat it if balanced properly with other alkalizing foods.
+If you're following the Osteoporosis Reversal Program, you know that you could still eat it if balanced properly with other alkalizing foods.

 But with this new cream cheese recipe, you don't have to even worry about that!

 I Was Eager to Try the New Recipe

 It turns out I had the necessary ingredient (yes, there's only one: plain unsweetened yogurt) and utensils at home, so last night, I decided to give the recipe a try.
 As I was lining up all the recipe items on my kitchen counter, the thought of sharing this tasty experiment with the community suddenly crossed my mind.